 Origin of the Field Spaniel Dog Breed

-Field Spaniels were first “required” to be all black, which isn’t necessarily the “best” color for a dog to be when their purpose is to be a hunting dog out in the field.
-This is why shortly after being “officially” recognized by the American Kennel Club (AKC) in 1894, many Field Spaniel breeders began to cross breed the Field Spaniel with the Sussex Spaniel in an effort to create longer, heavier Field Spaniels that were more “liver color” than black.
+Originally, Field Spaniels were “required” to be all black, which isn’t necessarily the “best” color for a dog to be when their purpose is to be a hunting dog out in the field.
+This is why shortly after being “officially” recognized by the American Kennel Club (AKC) in 1894, many Field Spaniel breeders began to cross-breed the Field Spaniel with the Sussex Spaniel to create longer, heavier Field Spaniels that were “liver color” than black.

 Unfortunately…